 For years, nitrous oxide has been a safe and medically prescribed pain treatment.
-Sadly, however, it has now become a popular drug among teens because of the euphoric effects that come with inhaling it.
-Known as whippits, this drug is a common ingredient in whipped cream dispensers, and it’s a popular recreational.
-If you’re concerned that your loved one is abusing whippits, these 11 facts are exactly what you need to know.
+Some people abuse nitrous oxide as a recreational drug for its euphoric, relaxing, and dissociative effects.
+Known as whippits, modern slang for nitrous oxide used as an inhalant recreationally, this drug is a common ingredient in whipped cream dispensers.
+Because whippits are legal and so easy to obtain, they are especially popular among teens.
+If you’re concerned a loved one may be abusing whippits, these 11 facts are what you need to know.

 11. Nitrous Oxide Has Been Around for a Long Time

-10. Whippits, Whippets, Whip-Its: All One in the Same
+10. Whippits, Whippets, Whip-Its, Whip Its: All One and the Same

 There is a lot of confusion about what, exactly, whippits are.
 In case you’re confused, whippits, whippets, and whip-its all refer to nitrous oxide being used as a recreational drug.
-Whippits are a type of inhalant, which, according to the National Institute on Drug Abuse, are types of inhaled drugs that are easily accessible and common in the home.
+Whippits are a type of inhalant, which, according to the National Institute on Drug Abuse, is an inhaled drug that is easily accessible and common in the home.

-For example, one of the most popular ways to inhale whippits is via whipped cream dispensers.
-However, getting the gas from a cannister is difficult, so people often release the gas into a balloon.
-Here, it can warm up and is more easily inhalable.
+One of the most popular ways to inhale whippits is via whipped cream dispensers.
+However, inhaling the gas from the canister is difficult and causes frostbite, so people often release the gas into a balloon.
+The balloon warms the gas up, making it easier to inhale.

 9. Whippits Are a Real Problem

-While “huffing” and similar forms of recreational drug use are not always taken seriously, there is a lot of danger to whippit abuse.
-According to the “2013 National Survey on Drug Use and Health” conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 21 million Americans have used inhalants.
-Nitrous oxide is just one such example, but this is a major problem for millions of Americans.
+While inhalant abuse, commonly known as “huffing,” is often not taken seriously, it is a real problem.
+According to the “2013 National Survey on Drug Use and Health” conducted by the Substance Abuse and Mental Health Services Administration (SAMHSA), more than 21 million Americans have abused inhalants.
+Whippits are just one of a number of inhalants that are abused.

-8. Young People Are Especially at Risk to Use Whippits
+8. Young People Are Especially at Risk of Using Whippits

 7. Nitrous Oxide Abuse Can Be Life-Threatening